coste-v/kubernetes_infra_tutorial/Part4.md

       targetAverageUtilization: 80  # if the pods of the deployment are using 80% of their requested cpus, scale !
 ```

 There are 3 pieces of key information here.
 The first two are the minReplicas and maxReplicas.
-This define our scaling strategy depending on the activity.
+This define our scaling strategy depending on the activity on our Pods.
 Basically, we'll not scale below 1 Pod in case of low traffic and we won't get above 10 Pods in case of high traffic.
 The last piece of information is the targetAverageUtilization.
 This part can be a bit tricky to understand so let's give an explanation.
 Here, the value is expressed in percentage (to have it in absolute value, you can use targetAverageValue).
-It means that if the current pods are, on average, using 80% of their ressources, we need to add some.
-How many of them do we need to add ?
+It means that if the currently deployed pods are, on average, using 80% of their resources, the autoscaler will add some.
+How many of them will it add ?
-To calculate this, we can have a look at the algorithm details supplied [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) :
+To calculate this, we can have a look at the [algorithm details](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) :

 ```b
 desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]
 ```

 Let's take an example.
 We have 3 Pods in our Deployment.
-Let's assume that they use 25% of their ressources.
-Suddenly, we have a boost in our traffic that makes our Pods use 160% of their ressources on average.
+Let's assume that they use 25% of their resources.
+Suddenly, we have a boost in our traffic that makes our Pods use 160% of their resources on average.
 We need to scale up !
-How much Pods do we need in total to deal with this peak of activity ?
+How many Pods do we need in total to deal with this peak of activity ?

 ```b
 ceil[3 * (160 / 80)] = 6 Pods
 ```

-As we have already 3 Pods up and running, the horizontal pod autoscaler will add an extra 3 to deal wit this situation.
+As we have already 3 Pods up and running, the horizontal pod autoscaler will add an extra 3 to deal with this situation.

-How do we know what are the resources used by our Pods ?
+How much resources are used by our Pods ?
 We specified it in our deployment !
 Remember ?

 ```yml
     spec: